Aldershot Bullets

 The Aldershot Bullets were an ice hockey franchise based in Aldershot, Hampshire, England.
 The team were members of the English League Division 3 South Division and played their home games at Aldershot Ice Rink.

 History

 Single Season of Bullets (1989/1990)

 Aldershot entered English League Division 3 South Division as it catered for teams unable to ice sides strong enough to enter import hockey and with an undersized rink.
 The Aldershot Ice Rink had a capacity of just 800.
-The team's colours were bottle green, black, & white.
+The team's colours were bottle green, black and white.
 The 16-game schedule was not completed in the South, with Aldershot playing just 11 matches, of which they only won twice and suffered 9 losses.